Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 We get three things from this:

-1. the global instance of the cache, defines,
+1. the global instance of the cache,
 1. a helper that can identify modules that come from this plugin,
 1. and an SVG loading helper that uses the hot-reload cache when enabled, and the Rack cache otherwise.